laravel/precognition/README.md

 ### Successful Responses

-A `204 No Content` response with an included `Precognition: true` header indicates that a Precognition request was successful.
+A `204 No Content` response with a `Precognition: true` header indicates that a Precognition request was successful.
 The `onPrecognitionSuccess` option is a convenient way to handle these responses:

 ```js
 precognitive.post(url, data, {